Topics Map > Software Guides > Zoom

 Zoom: Recording a Meeting

 Zoom meetings can be recorded to video for later reference.
 The two recording options are local and cloud.
 Local recordings will be stored on your computer, whereas cloud recordings will be stored in PLU’s Zoom license online.
 Hosts can record but participants will not be able to record unless given permission by the host.
 When a host starts recording, participants will be prompted to agree to recording as per Washington State laws.
 Be aware that storage is limited and cloud recordings are automatically deleted periodically (see Sakai 12 - Zoom Meetings: How long may cloud recordings be available? for more details).
-Please follow FERPA and State law guidelines when sharing recordings with students.
+Please see Web Conferencing FERPA & Privacy for more details before sharing any class meeting recordings.

 To record a meeting, click the Record button during the meeting and select either “Record on this Computer (local)” or “Record to the Cloud.”
 See the Cloud Recording Settings section below for turning on Cloud Recording.